 Are "bioidentical" or "natural" hormones safer and more effective than hormones used in traditional hormone therapy for menopause symptoms?

 Answer From Shannon K. Laughlin-Tommaso, M.D.

 No, they aren't.
 According to the Food and Drug Administration (FDA) and several medical specialty groups, the hormones marketed as "bioidentical" and "natural" aren't safer than hormones used in traditional hormone therapy, and there's no evidence they're any more effective.

-Marketers of bioidentical hormones say their products have certain advantages over traditional hormone therapy:
+Marketers of compounded bioidentical hormones say their products have certain advantages over traditional hormone therapy:

 - They're produced in doses and forms that differ from those in FDA-approved products.
 For many nonstandard combinations, you need to go through a compounding pharmacy — one that specializes in making medications customized for your individual needs.
 However, products from compounding pharmacies haven't been subject to the same rigorous quality assurance standards that standard commercially available hormonal preparations have to meet.

 - They're custom-made for you, based on a test of your saliva to assess your unique hormonal needs.
 Unfortunately, however, the hormone levels in your saliva don't reflect the levels in your blood or correspond to menopause symptoms.

-Some women may benefit from nonstandard doses and forms of hormones in bioidentical hormone preparations, but there is almost no scientific support for an advantage of these compounds over common commercially produced preparations.
+Some women may benefit from nonstandard doses and forms of hormones in compounded bioidentical hormone preparations, but there's currently no scientific support for an advantage of these compounds over common commercially produced preparations.

 See more Expert Answers